-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education accept the recommendation of the Committee on Special Education for the following meetings":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Volpe, seconded by Mr. Falco, and approved unanimously (5-0) to accept the recommendation of the Committee on Special Education for the following meetings":

 VI.
 MONTHLY REPORTS